CheezusChrust/KissMP-Race-Controller/README.md

 - `/cfg CONFIGOPTION` - Displays the current value of a configuration option - you can view `laps`, `minLapTime`, and `finishLineWidth`
 - `/cfg CONFIGOPTION NEWVALUE` - Sets the value of a configuration option - you can change `laps`, `minLapTime`, and `finishLineWidth`
 - `/start` - Starts the race with a 5 second countdown
-- `/reset` - Resets the script, ending the current race - do this after every race
+- `/reset` - Resets the script, ending the current race